New York museums to disclose artwork looted by Nazis

 Leffmann’s great-grandniece, Laurel Zuckerman, sued the Metropolitan Museum in 2016, claiming it was a bargain-basement sale price that reflected the family’s desperation to flee Europe.
 The museum countered that the price was actually high for an early Picasso at the time.
 A U.S. court eventually dismissed the lawsuit.

-Lawrence Kaye, one of the lawyers who represented Zuckerman, said despite that outcome, the museum should still put up a placard with the painting’s disputed history.
+Lawrence Kaye, one of the lawyers who represented Zuckerman, said that despite that outcome, the museum should still put up a placard with the painting’s disputed history.

 “I believe the law would cover this piece.
-It was dismissed on technical grounds, and I believe under the broad definition of what this law means under the statute it should be covered,” Kaye said.
+It was dismissed on technical grounds and I believe under the broad definition of what this law means under the statute, it should be covered,” Kaye said.

-Researching the provenance of an object has gotten easier in the digital age, and some museums have launched efforts to identify artworks with a problematic ownership history.
+Researching the provenance of an object has gotten easier in the digital age and some museums have launched efforts to identify artworks with a problematic ownership history.

 New York law had already required museums to report works believed to have been stolen during the Nazi period to the Art Loss Register, the world’s largest database on stolen art.